Chris-70/WiFiBinaryClock/README.md

 6.   **UNO\_R3** -  The original [Arduino UNO R3](https://store.arduino.cc/collections/uno/products/arduino-uno-rev3) board.
 7.  **CUSTOM\_UNO** - An UNO board you define in [`board_select.h`](./lib/BinaryClock/src/board_select.h) and enable.

-Add one of these defines to the compiler options (e.g. `-D METRO_ESP32_S3`) or include a preprocessor definition (e.g. `#define METRO_ESP32_S3`) at the start of the [BinaryClock.defines.h file](./lib/BinaryClock/src/BinaryClock.Defines.h).
+Add one of these defines to the compiler options (e.g. `-D METRO_ESP32_S3`) or include a preprocessor definition (e.g. `#define METRO_ESP32_S3`) in the [board_select.h file](./lib/BinaryClock/src/board_select.h).
 The first 4 boards listed have builtin WiFi so they will be able to adjust their time over WiFi, while the UNO R3 and R4 Minima do not have WiFi onboard so they are limited to time/alarm setting from the 3 buttons on the shield.
-If you have a custom UNO board, modify the [board\_select.h file](./lib/BinaryClock/src/board_select.h) with the correct definitions for your board.
+If you have an UNO board that isn't listed, modify the `CUSTOM_UNO` board definitions in the [board\_select.h file](./lib/BinaryClock/src/board_select.h) with the custom definitions for your board.
+You will need to `#define CUSTOM_UNO true` before the board definition section to enable the custom board.

 The code was developed using the excellent [PlatformIO IDE](https://platformio.org/) extension for the [VSCode](https://code.visualstudio.com/) editor.
 The file, `platformio.ini`, includes the setup for each of the supported boards so all you need to do is specify which one you're using.